discourse/discourse/docs/INSTALL-digital-ocean.md

     sudo apt-get install git

-and you are good to go.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3002/eafbf14df8eee832.png" width="572" height="263">

 # Generate SSH Key

-** We highly recommend setting a SSH key, because you may need to access the Rails console for debugging purposes.
+**We highly recommend setting a SSH key, because you may need to access the Rails console for debugging purposes.
 This is only possible if you have SSH access preconfigured.
-It cannot be done after bootstrapping the app. **
+This <i>cannot</i> be done after bootstrapping the app.**

 Generate the SSH key:

     ssh-keygen -t rsa -C "your_email@example.com"
     ssh-add id_rsa

-(We want the default settings, so when asked to enter a file in which to save the key, just press enter.
-Taken from [this guide][7])
+(We want the default settings, so when asked to enter a file in which to save the key, just press <kbd>enter</kbd>.
+Via [GitHub's SSH guide][7].)

 # Install Docker